 The winery purchases an adjacent piece of land, which comes with an old barn.
 In October, five day-old kittens are discovered, ushering in the unplanned and highly adorable Sokol Blosser Kitten Ambassador Program.

 Our passion for making world-class wines begins in our vineyards.
-Originally planted in 1971, our certified-organic 85-acre estate in the Dundee Hills of Oregon has inspired our family for three generations.
+Originally planted in 1971, our certified organic 89-acre Dundee Hills Estate in Oregon has inspired our family for three generations.

 Located 28 miles southwest of Portland, the geology of the Dundee Hills AVA dates back 15 million years, when lava flowed from northeast Oregon and pushed into the Willamette Valley.
 This monumental event created the red volcanic Jory soil for which the Dundee Hills AVA is famous.